Difference Between CEO and CFO

 Managing Competing Priorities

-CEOs often have to balance the needs and expectations of various stakeholders, including employees, customers, shareholders, and the board of directors.
+CEOs have to balance the needs and expectations of various stakeholders, including employees, customers, shareholders, and the board of directors.
 This can involve making difficult trade-offs and decisions that may not please everyone.

 Dealing with Uncertainty